jorinvo/me/content/post/two-kinds-of-software.md

 For the first category, putting effort into upfront planning and all sort of efforts towards proving correctness can be very effective.

 For the second category, instead of finding a perfect solution upfront we start with our best guess.
-The most important property of such a system is to build it in away that allows us to adopt it quickly and to observe it over time.
+The most important property of such a system is to build it in away that allows us to adapt it quickly and to observe it over time.

 If we take apart our work, identify different sub-systems and judge them separately, then we can make more educated decisions for selecting the most effective methods and tools.